Enquire

 A Legacy Steeped in History: Pedro Tea Estate's Roots

-Pedro Tea Estate's story stretches back to the colonial era when Scottish planters recognised Sri Lanka's ideal climate for tea cultivation.
-Named after the picturesque mountain Pidurutalagala, the estate began shaping the landscape, transforming dense forests into meticulously maintained rows of tea bushes.
-Over time, it has witnessed changes in ownership, technological advancements, and market fluctuations, yet it remains a steadfast producer of some of Sri Lanka's finest tea.
-Generations of workers have passed down their knowledge, ensuring the rich heritage lives on in every tea leaf.
+Pedro Tea Estate's history stretches back to the colonial era when Scottish planters recognised Sri Lanka's ideal climate for tea cultivation.
+Named after the island’s tallest peak, Pidurutalagala, the estate became an icon of the plantation industry, transforming dense forests into meticulously maintained rows of tea bushes.

 A Journey Through Time: The Factory Tour

 A visit to Pedro Tea Estate wouldn’t be complete without a factory tour.
-Step back in time and witness the entire tea production process, from withering and rolling to fermenting, drying, sorting, and packing.
-The intoxicating aroma of fresh tea leaves fills the air, offering a unique sensory experience.
+Step back in time and witness the entire tea production process, from withering and rolling to fermenting, drying, sorting, and packing, with the intoxicating aroma of fresh tea leaves from the factories and nearby plantations filling the air.

 Beyond the Factory Walls: Lover’s Leap Waterfall